cucumber/ci-environment/README.md

 Here are the steps:

-* Modify the top level `ciDict.json`, using environment variables to extract information.
+* Modify the file `ciDict.json`, using environment variables to extract information.
 * Add an approval test in `testdata/YourCi.txt` and `testdata/YourCi.txt.json`.
-* Make copies of the modified files to all the implementations:

-    # From a bash shell
-    source ../scripts/functions.sh && rsync_files

-Then build and run the tests:
+Then build and run the tests for all implementations:

-    make clean && make
+    cd java && mvn test
+    cd ../javascript && npm test
+    cd ../ruby && bundle exec rspec

 If all tests pass, commit your code and send us a pull request.
 Bonus points if you also update `CHANGELOG.md` and `README.md`.